The number to call into the show is 469-552-5527.

 - Cheese cubes or a cheese stick cut up in half moons

 - Pouches – I recommend limiting these to one a day.
 Speech pathologists typically do not recommend them because they inhibit the learning process of chewing and swallowing.
 As a registered dietitian, I do like them to be able to see, taste, and experience the individual’s food, too.
 Look for the ones that are 100 calories or more!
-I work with, and highly recommend, both Once Upon a Farm. and Serenity Kids (use code MAMAKNOWS for 15% off first time orders).
+I work with, and highly recommend, Once Upon a Farm and Serenity Kids.
 I look for a pouch that contains not only fruit, but protein and fat in it as well.

 - Banana bread/muffins – Some recipes aren’t too crumbly.
 Try my delicious Zucchini Banana Bread Muffins!